 From the start of design to the start of construction, depending on the site conditions and neighborhood, a few months elapse before construction can begin.

-To get more information on when your construction could begin with Mark Siemieniec Architecture, give Mark a call!
+To get more information on when your construction could begin with Mark Siemieniec Architect, give Mark a call!

 Design and construction drawing can take from 4 to 10 weeks to complete depending on the complexity of the design and size of the home.
 Often a major time factor is client driven.
 I will often ask questions, where the client will want to talk it over and get back to me.
 Sometimes that is just a "sleep on it" consideration, but sometimes it may be several weeks depending on the client's schedule.
 Some of the questions that I may ask may require in depth discussions and debate between those involved and takes time.
 The more the clients are in agreement up front about what they are looking for in their home, the easier it is when questions are asked and answers are provided.